theblackcat102/KohakuHub/README.md

 ## `kohub-cli` Usage

-KohakuHub includes a powerful command-line tool with both a **Python API** for programmatic access and a **CLI** for interactive and scripted usage.
+KohakuHub includes a **complete command-line tool** with both a **Python API** for programmatic access and a **full-featured CLI** for interactive and scripted usage.
+The CLI provides access to all major KohakuHub features including user management, organization management, repository operations, branch/tag management, and more.

 ### Installation